maros/Zway-ConditionSwitch/README.md

 # Zway-ConditionSwitch

-Switches multiple switches and scenes based on various conditions such as time, day of week, presence and sensor values.
-Multiple conditions can be combined using boolean junctions AND and OR.
+Switches multiple switches and scenes based on various conditions such as time, day of week, date presence and sensor values.
+Multiple conditions can be combined using boolean junctions AND and OR (see nested condition).

 Conditions work in both directions and turn the controlled devices/scenes on and off.

 If the conditions apply multiple switches and scenes can be either turned on or off.
 Once the conditions do not apply anymore the opposite action